 Location: 1251 6th Avenue (6th Ave between 49th and 50th St)

-Schedule: Thanksgiving through NYE is a safe bet, however there’s no specific dates available for this location.
+Schedule: Thanksgiving through NYE is a safe bet, however, there are no specific dates available for this location.
 Open 24 hours.

 Take note: These giant ornaments are located diagonally across the street from Radio City Music Hall.
 Pair with a night at the Rockettes’ Christmas Spectacular for a festive night out.